ScalaWilliam/git-watch/README.md

 <dd>Appears to be the most standard way of testing in Node.js</dd>
 </dl>

-## Why it doesn't pass on the commit hash
-A Git push event is a bit more than just the latest hash.
-There's a lot of this information and it requires a lot of custom parsing that can't be re-used.
-Instead of this approach, I realised all we need is just a trigger, and then the user can decide how to deal with the new information available in Git.

-Extracting too much information became a scope creep that introduced significant complexity in both the client and the server.

 ## Security
 URLs of updated repositories are sent to the public event stream.